In Indian Country, Native-Led Businesses Get a Boost

 “They’ve been really good,” Simonson said.
 “They came at a crucial time for me.”

-NABI relies on fundraising, private donations, and government grants to fund its operations.
+NABIN relies on fundraising, private donations, and government grants to fund its operations.
 Stago said they wanted the “freedom to develop a program that was going to be effective.”

 This doesn’t leave room to provide capital directly to businesses, though.
 However, Stago said they’re in the works to develop a microlending program.

-Note: An earlier version misstated the name of the Native American Business Incubator Network as the Native American Business Incubator.